maedamikio/superset/README.md

 # Superset
-This Superset works with one container
+This Superset works one container

 # Docker Hub
 This version is 0.20.6